 - illnesses that happen to some very premature babies or babies that have particular problems during their birth

-- conditions like paediatric glaucoma, cataracts and cancer – for example, retinoblastoma
+- conditions like paediatric glaucoma or cataracts and cancers like retinoblastoma

-- infections by particular viruses during pregnancy – for example, rubella, cytomegalovirus, sexually transmitted infection, toxoplasmosis and so on.
+- infections with particular viruses during pregnancy – for example, rubella, cytomegalovirus, sexually transmitted infection, toxoplasmosis and so on

 Early signs and symptoms of vision impairment